Anime Movie Review: Akira (1988)

 Availability: On DVD/Blu-Ray combo pack, buy on Amazon or RightStuf

-In the year 2019, Biker gangs run wild in Japan, it’s during one of these gang fights that Shōtarō Kaneda and Tetsuo Shima run into an escapee from a government laboratory, due to this, Tetsuo is captured by the government and it sets off a horrifying chain of events.
+In the year 2019, Biker gangs run wild in Japan, it’s during one of these gang fights that Shōtarō Kaneda and Tetsuo Shima run into an escapee from a government laboratory, due to this, Tetsuo is captured by the government and it sets off a horrifying chain of events, and in the end, I still don't know what happened.

 AKIRA - 25th Anniversary Edition - Coming Soon - Trailer